 Janet Horne is a social and cultural historian of modern France with a research specialization in the late-19th and early-20th centuries.
-She has an overarching interest in the history and archeology of modern cultural institutions such as museums and all forms of associational life, both in national and imperial contexts, and in the history of French cultural diplomacy.
-Her first book, A Social Laboratory for Modern France, focused on the social, political and cultural underpinnings of the French welfare state via a study of social reformers associated with the Musée social.
+She has an overarching interest in the history and archeology of modern cultural institutions, both in national and imperial contexts, and in the history of French cultural diplomacy.
+Her first book, A Social Laboratory for Modern France, (Duke UP, 2002) focused on the social, political and cultural underpinnings of the French welfare state via a study of social reformers associated with the Musée social.
 This work appeared in French as Le Musée social, aux origines de l'État providence (Belin, 2004).
 She is currently interested in the history of French as a global language and is engaged in the writing of a cultural and social history of the Alliance Française, provisionally entitled: All The World’s An Empire: The Alliance Française and the Making of Global France.
 As part of that project, she has published “Global Culture Fronts: The Alliance Française and the Cultural Propaganda of the Free French,” European Review of History: Revue européenne d'histoire, vol, 25, no 2 (Feb.
 2018), pp. 222-241 and “’To Spread the French Language is to Extend the patrie’: The Colonial Mission of the Alliance Française.”
 French Historical Studies, vol. 40, no. 1 (Feb.
 2017), pp. 95-127.

-Janet holds a courtesy joint appointment in UVA’s Corcoran Department of History (2002 to present) and is currently serving as the Director of European Studies (2016-2018).
-In this latter role, she is working with a dynamic team of scholars at UVA to develop a new interdisciplinary MA program in European Studies.
+Janet holds a courtesy joint appointment in UVA’s Corcoran Department of History (2002 to present) and was the Director of European Studies (2016-2018).
+In this latter role, she continues to work with a dynamic team of scholars at UVA on an interdisciplinary MA program in European Studies.

 She is also a great believer in the value of living and studying abroad and consequently takes great pleasure in advising students who wish to expand their personal and intellectual horizons in this way.
 She is the founder and director of the UVA in Lyon exchange and study abroad programs (2000-present) and the UVA summer program in Lyon (2002-present).